December 2024

 With the wonderful support of ACA staff members Eve Payor, Cayla Bartolucci-Kaualoku, Kelly Timmons and Executive Director Jennifer Coolidge, I connected with ACA board members, volunteers and members of the wider NSB community through various events.
 Following a volunteer dinner on 9 November at the ACA campus, I unexpectedly attended the wedding reception of Staci Janik and Lee Tesche (guitar for the band Algiers), on the New Smyrna Beach coastline, a serendipitous occasion where I connected with further friends Philomena and Juliana.

-Over the course of the month, I ventured around Volusia County, exploring its coastal swamp landscapes and attedant soundscapes, a synthetic fusion of natural biophony and geophony alongside significant anthrophony (think ongoing rocket launches, 120 flight schools in the region, major motorways with huge pickup trucks, freight train lines to Miami, and ongoing construction activity).
+Over the course of the month, I ventured around Volusia County, exploring its coastal swamp landscapes and attendant soundscapes, a synthetic fusion of natural biophony and geophony alongside significant anthropophony (think ongoing rocket launches, 120 flight schools in the region, major motorways with huge pickup trucks, freight train lines to Miami, and ongoing construction activity).

 I also had the pleasure to lead a soundwalk at Eldora in Canaveral National Seashore, introducing participants to ideas of acoustic ecology and modes of listening.
 A later engagement with the Young Sound Seekers Crew, a group of young differently-sighted folks led by Eve Payor and Nathan Wolek, had us investigate various types of recording equipment, with group members exploring hydrophones and contact microphones amidst the steady roll of Atlantic waves.